Thalassemia is an inherited blood disorder that affects the body’s ability to produce hemoglobin and red blood cells.

-To make alpha-globin protein chains we need four genes, two on each chromosome 16.
-We get two from each parent.
+To make alpha-globin protein chains, a person needs four genes — two on each chromosome 16.
+People get two from each parent.
 If one or more of these genes is missing, alpha thalassemia will result.

-The severity of thalassemia depends on how many genes are faulty, or mutated.
+The severity of thalassemia depends on how many genes are mutated.

-One faulty gene: The patient has no symptoms.
+- One mutated gene: The person has no symptoms.
 A healthy person who has a child with symptoms of thalassemia is a carrier.
 This type is known as alpha thalassemia minima.

-Two faulty genes: The patient has mild anemia.
+- Two mutated genes: The person has mild anemia.
 It is known as alpha thalassemia minor.

-Three faulty genes: The patient has hemoglobin H disease, a type of chronic anemia.
+- Three mutated genes: The person has hemoglobin H disease, a type of chronic anemia.
 They will need regular blood transfusions throughout their life.

-Four faulty genes: Alpha thalassemia major is the most severe form of alpha thalassemia.
-It is known to cause hydrops fetalis, a serious condition in which fluid accumulates in parts of the fetus’ body.
+- Four mutated genes: Alpha thalassemia major is the most severe form of alpha thalassemia.
+It is known to cause hydrops fetalis, a serious condition in which fluid accumulates in parts of a fetus’s body.

 A fetus with four mutated genes cannot produce normal hemoglobin and is unlikely to survive, even with blood transfusions.

-We need two globin genes to make beta-globin chains, one from each parent.
-If one or both genes are faulty, beta thalassemia will occur.
+A person needs two globin genes to make beta-globin chains — one from each parent.
+If one or both genes are mutated, beta thalassemia will occur.

-One faulty gene: This is called beta thalassemia minor.
+- One mutated gene: This is called beta thalassemia minor.

-Two faulty genes: There may be moderate or severe symptoms.
+- Two mutated genes: There may be moderate or severe symptoms.
 This is known as thalassemia major.
 It used to be called Colley’s anemia.

 This may be due to the frequent blood transfusions or the disease itself.